tidbcloud/tidbcloud-cli/docs/telemetry.md

 # Telemetry

-`ticloud`'s telemetry collects anonymous usage data to help improve the product. `ticloud` enables telemetry by default.
+`ticloud`'s telemetry collects anonymous usage data to help improve the product. `ticloud` disables telemetry by default.

 ## What telemetry data is collected